Skip navigation

 • a temporary or permanent disability;

-• significant or traumatic events or circumstances such as a relationship breakdown, death in the family or domestic violence;
+• significant or traumatic personal events or circumstances such as a relationship breakdown, death in the family or domestic violence;

-periods of part time work; and/or any other relevant personal circumstances identified by the applicant.
+• any other relevant personal circumstances identified by the applicant.

 Cultural Adjustment: is an adjustment requested by an Indigenous Australian and can include an adjustment to the promotions committee and/or support provided throughout the duration of the Academic Promotions process.

-Diversity: Diversity in referees refers to having a mix of persons, where possible for example, from different universities/workplaces, from different states/territories and countries, and with different personal characteristics including gender and cultural identity.
+Diversity: Diversity in referees refers to having a mix of persons where possible, for example: from different universities/workplaces, from different states/territories and countries, and with different personal characteristics including gender and cultural identity.

 International reputation: an expert in an applicant’s general field of expertise, external to the University and of high international standing, who can provide independent and authoritative advice on the application.